skillrepos/k8s-dev-v2/codespace-labs.md

 **Purpose: In this lab, we'll explore some of the simple ways we can work with services and ports**

 1. Our app is now running as we can saw at the end of lab 1.
 Let's take a look at the services that we have.

 ```
 k get svc
 ```

 2. The service for the webapp (roar-web) is the one we would access in the browser to see the application.
 But notice that it is of type ClusterIP.
 This type of service is intended for access within the cluster, meaning we can't access it directly.
 To access it, we need to forward the port to a port on the host machine.
 Find the port that the svc is using internally by looking under "PORT(S)" column in the output from step 1.
 Should be "8089".

 3. We can forward this port to the host system with a "kubectl" command.
-In a different terminal session ( you can stop the watch in the other terminal with a Ctrl-C and use that one ), run the command below to forward the port from the service to a port on the host system.
+In the other different terminal session ( you can stop the watch in the other terminal with a Ctrl-C and use that one ), run the command below to forward the port from the service to a port on the host system.
 The " :" syntax will let Kubernetes find an unused port.
 Alternatively, we could supply a specific port to forward to.

 ```
 k port-forward svc/roar-web :8089 &